White outstretched hand with cartoon social media symbols hovering above palm

 Keep your parents in the loop

-Although most of us don’t want our parents seeing everything we’re doing, friend your parents on social media.
+Although most of us don’t want our parents to see everything we’re doing, friend your parents on social media.
 This will hold you accountable for the content you post and interact with.
 Plus, having an adult perspective is beneficial as you make decisions about your social media usage.
 Additionally, this will keep you safer as well as strengthen your relationship and trust with your parents.

 Related: Top 8 College Topics to Discuss With Your Student Today